I-DEEL: Inter-Disciplinary Ecology and Evolution Lab

 Current Research / Work

-Here at UNSW, Sydney, I am planning to develop new lines of research focusing on three areas from evolutionary biological perspectives: 1) the developmental origins of heath and disease (DOHaD), 2) epigenetics and trans-generational effects and 3) ageing.
-I will continue to work on meta-analysis and comparative analysis and also on developing associated statistical methods.
-Another area I would like to be more competent is agent-based modelling and other modelling techniques.
+Here at UNSW, Sydney, I have developed several new lines of research focusing on three areas from evolutionary biological perspectives: 1) the developmental origins of heath and disease (DOHaD), 2) epi-genetics and trans-generational effects, and 3) phenotypic plasticity.
+We have been continuing to work on meta-analysis and comparative analysis and also on developing associated statistical methods.
 For a full list of our interests please have a look at the Research page.
 I also collaborate with many clever people around the world, so I can be as clever as they are (see the collaborations section at the People page).

 Other Interests

 I like cooking nice food and eating it with nice people (it is even nicer if my mum cooks the food, but she cannot visit me too often).
 I enjoy holding ‘Temaki’ (do-it-yourself; DIY) sushi parties.
 Also, I love going to hot springs (shame, there are not many of them in Australia so I miss Japan where there are literally hundreds of onsen almost everywhere).
-Now, in Sydney, with my two boys and wife, we like exploring the city and the neighbourhoods (e.g zoo, museums, parks).
+In Sydney, with my two boys and wife, we have been explored the city and the neighbourhoods (e.g zoo, museums, parks).
 Sometimes, I like vegging out and watching Japanese cartoons – my favourite movie is “My Neighbour Totoro”.

 Publications